 Dock Issues

-Another issue that I was experiencing with the Framework Laptop was that when booting up from a shut down state (either shut down or hibernate, as hibernate is still powered off), the startup process would halt before detecting the screen.
+An issue that I was experiencing with the Framework Laptop was that when booting up from a shut down state (either shut down or hibernate, as hibernate is still powered off), the startup process would halt before detecting the screen.
 None of the FW expansion card debug LEDs showed anything*, and the caps lock key would not function, only the Power Button LED was lit.
 The solution was to hold down the power button for 7s or so until the system hard powered off, before releasing, and attempting to turn it on normally again.

 This would usually resolve the issue, but sometimes it would persist throughout multiple restarts.